nspcc-dev/neo-go/docs/cli.md

 # NeoGo CLI interface

-NeoGo CLI provides all functionality from one binary, so it's used to run node, create/compile/deploy/invoke/debug smart contracts, run vm and operate with the wallet.
-The standard setup assumes that you're running a node as a separate process, and it doesn't provide any CLI of its own, instead it just makes RPC interface available for you.
-To perform any actions you invoke NeoGo as a client that connects to this RPC node and does things you want it to do (like transferring some NEP-17 asset).
+NeoGo CLI provides all functionality from one binary.
+It's used to run a node, create/compile/deploy/invoke/debug smart contracts, run vm and operate with a wallet.
+Standard setup assumes that you run a node as a separate process, and it doesn't provide any CLI of its own.
+Instead, it just makes RPC interface available for you.
+To perform any actions, you invoke NeoGo as a client that connects to this RPC node and does things you want it to do (like transferring some NEP-17 asset).